-Where hydro jetting really shines is on clogged kitchen sink drains.
-With kitchen sinks the clog is usually caused by grease, tiny bits of which have been depositing in the pipes for years and years.
-Once it gets bad enough it can turn into a real humdinger of a clog.
-Putting a cable in won’t move the grease along, it just pokes holes which tend to heal again (remember T-1000?) as soon as the cable comes back out.
-But hydro jetting breaks up the grease into small chunks and forces it down the drain.
+Where hydro jetting really shines is on clogged kitchen sinks.
+Kitchen clogs are usually caused by grease, tiny bits of which have been deposited in the pipes for years and years.
+Once it gets bad enough, it can turn into a real humdinger of a clog.
+Putting a cable in won’t move the grease along; it just pokes holes which tend to heal again (remember T-1000?) as soon as the cable comes back out.
+But hydro jetting not only breaks up the grease into small chunks and forces it down the line, but it also cleans your pipe walls.
 We often hear after jetting a kitchen sink drain that it has NEVER drained this good!

 The Sewer Camera - A Vital Tool